jlem/ArrayOk/README.md

 // Sorting

-$aok->orderBy(['Foo', 'Hello', 'one'])      // explicitly changes the order of the array to match the given input array
+$aok->sortOrder(['Foo', 'Hello', 'one'])      // explicitly changes the order of the array to match the given input array

 // Misc